 Whether you want to visit Barcelona in December for Christmas or during January and February – there are plenty of great events, fantastic food, and, as always, lots of wonderful Barcelona attractions at this time of year.

-Below you will find the most essential facts, advantages, and disadvantages for a visit to Barcelona in the winter, temperatures, as well as things to do in Barcelona in winter, winter events, yummy winter dishes, and everything you should know for a winter trip to Barcelona.
+Below you will find the essential facts, advantages, and disadvantages of a visit to Barcelona in the winter, temperatures as well as things to do in Barcelona in winter, winter events, yummy winter dishes, and everything you should know for a winter trip to Barcelona.

 Barcelona Winter Temperatures

-The mild Barcelona weather has an average of 3-4 rainy days a month.
-Conversely, this means that you can expect plenty of sun in Barcelona, even in the winter.
+The mild Barcelona weather averages 3-4 rainy days a month.
+Conversely, this means you can expect plenty of sun in Barcelona, even in the winter.

-The Barcelona December weather is usually quite warmer than January and February, so you can still enjoy your coffee on one of the city’s countless terraces during Christmas.
+The Barcelona December weather is usually relatively warmer than January and February, so you can still enjoy coffee on one of the city’s countless terraces during Christmas.

 Be sure to bring a warm jacket despite the sunny temperatures.
 Because as soon as the sun is gone, the temperatures also drop.
-The relatively high humidity and the cool breeze that blows from the sea makes the whole thing seem even colder.
-So if you are out in the evening or the shade, you will be grateful for your winter jacket, believe me.
+The relatively high humidity and the cool breeze that blows from the sea make the whole thing seem even colder.
+So, believe me, if you are out in the evening or in the shade, you will be grateful for your winter jacket.

-Pros and Cons for a Visit in Barcelona in Winter
+Pros and Cons of a Visit to Barcelona in Winter